accretion-xyz/jobs/positions/bd_sales_lead.md

 ## How to Apply

-Send the following to careers@accretion.xyz and pink t.me/robrto:
+Send the following to careers@accretion.xyz and ping t.me/robrto:

 1. **Your LinkedIn** showing crypto/Web3 experience (or a CV listing your experience)
 2. **Three Solana protocols** you could get meetings with tomorrow